JannisX11/blockbench/SPLINES_ROADMAP.md

 - [ ] Spline Render Properties always display on the elements panel.
 - [ ] Spline handle gizmos cause a bit of frame drops.
 - [ ] Spline outline wireframe is missing one singular edge loop at the start of the spline.
-- [ ] Handle Gizmo joints will sometimes orient wrongly.
+- [^x] Handle Gizmo joints will sometimes orient wrongly.

 ### Deprecated matters
 - [ ] ~~handle deletion breaks cyclic splines.~~